bradallenfisher/dmd-course-materials/projects/ritual.md

 # Ritual
 For this project, you will create a ritual that can help you or another person modify or improve some aspect of daily life.

-In this project, you will create an
+In this project, you will prototype an app interface that solves a simple problem.

 # Project Plan